|Estimated Dates:||Mid-May to early July|

 This program will focus on history, culture and psychology in contemporary Australia.
 The program’s location is the urban coast area of Brisbane, Queensland, where students will live with Australian host families.
 The program begins with 2 weeks of academic sessions in a lecture/discussion format and continues with a 5-week internship in a social service agency of interest.

-GE Fall 2020 and later - This program fulfills the Global Perspectives general education requirement for students who successfully complete 8 semester credits.
+General Education - This program fulfills the Global Perspectives general education requirement for students who successfully complete 8 semester credits.

 Major Requirements: PSY 345 may be applied to the Psychology major.